Electropolishing vs Mechanical Polishing

 The features of electropolishing are numerous and are not limited to the following:

-In its turn, mechanical polishing is simply a three-stage process intended to produce high-quality smoothness of surface using mechanical abrasives.
+In its turn, mechanical polishing is simply a three-stage process intended to produce high-quality surface smoothness using mechanical abrasives.

 Types of mechanical polishing are: